unigrid-project/unigrid-project.github.io/docs/governance/launchpad_02.md

 ## Changelog

-- 23 September 2023: Initial draft of the proposal.
+- 25 September 2023: Updating start and end date

 ## Authors and Credit